pablosgs/Neural-Network/README.md

 # Neural-Network

-Implementation of Neural Network for MNIST data with Numpy.
+Implementation of Neural Network for MNIST data first only with math package, then with numpy package.